senthil-kumari/scrimba-chef-claude/README.md

 ### 3. Add environment variable

-Create a .env.local file in the root directory:
+Create a .env.local file in the root directory and all the hugging face access token.
 HF_ACCESS_TOKEN=your_huggingface_token_here

 ### 4. Login to Vercel (if not already)